This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 Visit 211.org to find local support services in your state

-(988 has been designated as the new three-digit dialing code that now routes callers to the National Suicide Prevention Lifeline.
-When people call, text, or chat 988, they will be connected to trained counselors that are part of the existing National Suicide Prevention Lifeline network.
-These trained counselors will listen, understand how their problems are affecting them, provide support, and connect them to resources if necessary.
-Note: The Lifeline phone number (1-800-273-8255) will always remain available to people in emotional distress or suicidal crisis.)
+988 – 988 is the three-digit dialing code that routes callers to the National Suicide Prevention Lifeline.
+When someone calls, texts, or chats 988, they are connected to trained counselors that are part of the National Suicide Prevention Lifeline These trained counselors listen, understand how the caller’s problems are affecting them, provide support, and connect them to resources, if necessary.
+People experiencing emotional distress or suicidal crisis can also call the National Suicide Prevention Lifeline phone number at 1-800-273-8255.

 New Jersey Resources